Zara UK customers offered in-house swap, mend and donate service

 The resale space will be organised by product categories, with detailed information for each item including current images provided by the seller and original product information provided by Zara, the company said.

+The global second-hand clothing market is estimated at $71.2 billion in 2022, according to a Future Market Insights report published in September.

+Future Market Insights expects the market to grow by 14.8% a year in the next decade as people embrace the environmental benefits of using second-hand clothes.

-Zara already offers customers the option to donate its clothing to charity in several markets.
+Zara already offers customers the option to donate its clothing to charities in several markets.

-Zara customers in the United Kingdom will also be able to seek repairs of any used Zara garments from any season, with shoppers organising the process online or at stores.
+Zara customers in Britain will also have the option repair their garments from any season, either in-store or applying online.

 ((corina.pons@thomsonreuters.com; 0034 690725854; Reuters Messaging: corina.pons.thomsonreuters.com@reuters.net))